 It is thus important to consider the tone and content of the demand letter but also other circumstances that might allow the alleged infringer to file a DJ Action.
 In the Acceleron case, the patent owner’s business model of licensing patents for profit, while making no patented products, was a factor in the Court’s ruling that the DJ Action is proper.

-You may also be interested in Stopping Infringement.
+You may also be interested in these other resources:

-Should you have any further question, please feel free to contact me.
+Should you have any further questions, please feel free to contact me.